Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Representation power of holographic isoTNS

 where the green blocks denote matchgates and the top row of dots represents the computational basis state.
 Strikingly, this circuit layout is structurally identical to a holographic isoTNS with its orthogonality surface at the left-most site (Fig.~\ref{fig2}a).
 This allows for a one-to-one mapping: each matchgate corresponds to a gate in the same position within the holographic isoTNS circuit, and any remaining gates in the holographic isoTNS are taken to be the identity.
 The computational basis state naturally arises within the construction of the isometric gates [Eq.~\eqref{isometrygate}], so the resulting holographic isoTNS exactly reproduces the target FGS with \(\chi=2\).

 {\it Clifford states.} ---We next target another prime class of highly entangled yet low complexity states: Clifford states~\cite{gottesman_theory_1998}.
 A Clifford state is generated by the application of a Clifford circuit---composed of Hadamard, phase and CNOT gates---to the computational basis state.
 On a linear nearest neighbor architecture, an arbitrary Clifford transformation can be implemented as a Clifford circuit with depth \(\mathcal{O}(7L)\), underscoring the limited complexity of this family~\cite{maslov_shorter_2018, maslov_cnot_2023}.
-Although Clifford states admit efficient classical simulation within the stabilizer formalism, MPS are not generally efficient for this class because the states typically exhibit volume-law entanglement.
-We perform variational optimization for randomly generated Clifford target states using the \textbf{qiskit}~\cite{javadi-abhari_quantum_2024} package with system sizes $L=12,13,14$, once with the orthogonality surface at the left border and once with the orthogonality surface in the center of the chain.
-Remarkably, holographic isoTNS successfully represent all target states with bond dimension \(\chi=2\), strongly supporting the representability for Clifford states.
-Combined with results shown above, holographic isoTNS appear well-suited for states that are highly entangled yet have low complexity, which includes many states of great physical interest.
-Note that this is consistent with the circuit structure in Fig.~\ref{fig2}b, whose depth effectively scales as \(\mathcal{O}(L)\) for constant \(\chi\).
-Such circuits can generate nontrivial entanglement but remain far shallower than the exponential depths required to produce generic high-complexity states~\cite{Brandao:PRXQ:2021}.
+Although Clifford states admit efficient classical simulation within the stabilizer formalism, MPS struggle to represent this class because the states typically exhibit volume-law entanglement.
+To evaluate our ansatz against this class, we generate random target Clifford states for system sizes $L=12,13,14$ using the \textbf{qiskit} package~\cite{javadi-abhari_quantum_2024}.
+We then perform variational optimization, once with the orthogonality surface at the left border and once with the orthogonality surface in the center of the chain.
+Remarkably, holographic isoTNS successfully represent all target states with bond dimension \(\chi=2\).
+This result strongly supports the representability of our ansatz for Clifford states, even in the presence of volume-law entanglement.